 Although many people begin caving for the adventure, once they have mastered the techniques, the adventure itself is often no longer enough to sustain their interest, so many turn to one of the more specialized areas of caving (and some give up).

 For some avid photographers, when the beauty and variety of nature above ground is not enough, they are attracted by the daunting prospect of journeying into the depths of the earth in order to capture breathtaking visual images under less than ideal conditions.
 For them, there is no better place than the dark realms of a cave to capture geological curiosities, improbable dripstone formations and beautiful, seemingly otherworldly vistas.
+There is a superb guide to photographing caves over at The National Geographic.

 Those who enjoy the thrill of exploration, for example, will make a relatively logical progression to pacing out and measuring what they have found.
 In the case of caves this involves drawing detailed maps.
 In technical terms, this is known as cave surveying and the maps that are produced are called surveys.
 Nowadays, well organized teams put enormous amounts of effort into measuring every opening and little passage in a cave system to produce impressively detailed maps.